Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 - every few 1, 5, 10, 15 or 30 minutes;

-- on a daily basis at a specific hour;
+- on a daily, weekly or monthly basis at a specific hour;

-- on selected weekdays at an indicated hour;
+- on selected weekdays at a specific hour;

 - according to a custom cron expression.